Intention Will Save the Internet, Not Software

 In the transition from clicking to scrolling, the experience of browsing the internet becomes about encountering again and again things that we did not intend to see, even if they are mixed in with things that bring us pleasure.
 Remember that it has always been bad etiquette on the internet to show people something they weren’t expecting.
 Rick-rolling, and its much worse predecessor, goatse, were disrespectful pranks that people played upon each other.
 There’s a reason for that.
 When we click on something expecting to be taken one place but instead are shown something we didn’t consent to, it stings.
 We thought we had agency in the choice we were making but another choice was made for us to watch a bad Rick Astley video or see a man’s anus.

 Even under the best of circumstances, social media is the process of other people making those choices for us, and us making those choices for other people.
 I can choose to post something that I find cute or moving or disturbing, but I have no idea when or how others are going to receive it.
 Even before the algorithm, a chronological feed of others’ posts was still a chaotic jumble of their needs, worries, boasts, and outrages.
 The algorithm capitalized upon that—amped it up to make it more addictive—but it for the most part only magnified the problems already existing in social media.
-The chronological feed of content had already been a problem for years before the algorithm.
+The reverse chronological feed of content had already been a problem for years before the algorithm.
 This problem was called the blog.

 In her article “How the Blog Broke the Web”, Amy Hoy makes the argument that the blog was the first widespread format to flatten out the content that people posted on the internet.
 When Hoy began surfing the Web in 1993, the internet was a mostly small, decentralized, heterogeneous collection of personal web pages.
 Creating and accessing them took a lot of privilege, expertise, and work.
-The people who did so were spontaneously using the few tools at their disposal to share about things that interested them for no reason other than interest and pride.
+The people who did so were spontaneously using the few tools at their disposal to share about things that interested them for no reason other than enthusiasm and pride.
 There was no pre-set format for how a page should be structured.
 Conventions arose, like having a Site Map or an About page, but each person had to decide for themselves how to arrange the content.
 You came back to the same static page each time, with maybe a few links marked with one of those tiny gifs that said “New!”
 But the content, arranged by the mind of the person who created it—for better or worse—stayed stable.

 Hoy points out that Web Diaries, which were eventually called Web Logs and then Blogs, were greatly outnumbered by home pages in the early days in part because how much of a pain they were to update.
 The Web at that time was not built for people to frequently post short pages with small amounts of content.
 In order to make a diary entry findable and link to the next, you had to hand-code changes to the HTML of at least three pages: the diary page itself, the entry just before it so the new post appeared when you clicked on “Next,” and the index where everything was listed in reverse chronological order.